Microshading Healing Process: Day by Day

 Microshading is one of the most popular eyebrow tattoo styles at the moment.
 There are 2 versions: enhancing your natural brows with a bit of manual or machine shading, or combining the strokes of microblading with some shading and getting the so-called combo brow.

-If you are considering having a microshading treatment, you should know that full effect of the treatment can’t be achieved overnight.
-Your eyebrows will have to go through a little bit annoying healing process.
-It can be emotionally challenging, so it is better to get well-informed and to know what to expect.
+If you’re considering getting a microshading treatment, you should know that the full effect can’t be achieved overnight.
+Your eyebrows will have to go through a microshading healing process.

 Want to find out more about microshading?
 Follow the links:

 Microshading – The Ultimate Guide

 How Long Does the Microshading Healing Process Last?

 Complete recovery takes 4-6 weeks, but the first 2 weeks after the treatment are the most intense period.

 During this period, you will experience a few annoying but normal and expected side effects.

 Microshading is generally considered non-invasive, but any time the skin surface is broken, there’s a risk of developing an infection or some sort of reaction.
 That’s why it’s important to get informed about the normal side effects so that you can distinguish them from something going wrong.